vindar/tgx/tools/_internal/modules/font/README.md

 contains one section per size.

 Generated C++ font symbols always include the pixel size suffix.
-For the antialiased ILI9341 v2.3 format, they also include the AA depth for compatibility with TGX font naming.
+For the ILI9341 v2.3 format, they also include the AA depth for compatibility with TGX font naming (`AA0` for monochrome v2.3 output).
 For example, `--name ui_font --sizes 16 --aa 4` creates `ui_font_AA4_16`.
 Monochrome outputs use names such as `ui_font_16`.